 What we don’t: The most expensive aluminum alpine poles on our list; relatively heavy.

 Atomic is a stalwart in the ski industry, and their BCT Freeride SQS pole is a tough, no-nonsense design for freeriders who frequently venture off-trail and into the sidecountry.
 One clear strong suit is durability: The quality 7075 aluminum makes for a robust pole built for aggressive riding.
-And Atomic also included their SQS technology—short for Safety Quick Release System—which disconnects the strap from the pole if it gets caught on a tree or chairlift (similar to Salomon’s S3 tech included in their Arctic poles above).
+And Atomic also included their SQS technology—short for Safety Quick Release System—which disconnects the strap from the pole if it gets caught on a tree or chairlift (similar to Salomon’s S3 tech included in their Polar Pro poles above).
 This added safety feature, along with the BCT Freeride’s sturdy construction, makes it a great option for anything from carving groomers to taking big hits in the terrain park.

 See the Atomic BCT Freeride SQS